-Receivables from related parties include loans to Capricorn Capital (Pty) Ltd, Capricorn Hofmeyer Property (Pty) Ltd and the Share Trust.
+\\ Receivables from related parties include loans to Capricorn Capital (Pty) Ltd, Capricorn Hofmeyer Property (Pty) Ltd and the Share Trust.
 These loans are unsecured, have no fixed repayment terms and are interest-free.
-The loan to Capricorn Capital has been subordinated by Capricorn Group to the value of
+Also included in the receivables balance is a loan to Peo Finance (Pty) Ltd receivable within three months.
+The loan to Capricorn Capital has been subordinated by Capricorn Group to the value of N\$32.1 million.